 Lanigan-Schmidt’s preferred measurement is the foot and the inch, in its bodily analogue and humanist imprecision.
 And, as in his early performance and installation work, his preferred gallery is the bedroom, with its lamp-shaded lighting and bedside tables set with framed snapshots.
 A penchant for layered patterning recalls the plaid weave of a kitchen table oilcloth as well as Byzantine mosaics.
 References range from St. Augustine to deceased former lovers, the artist’s multi-ethnic neighborhood to Clement Greenberg, Victor Mature, Lacanian theory, and Liberation Theology.
 Reflective, glittering, and iconoclast in spirit, the work’s intricate idiosyncrasies and Technicolor luminosity speak plainly of sexuality, the conflict of faith, and sentiment’s capricious command.

-Thomas Lanigan-Schmidt: The True Praxis of Dotty Page, Willy Nilly & the Book of Roof, Read Daily by Savant in the Cathedral of St. Anamnesis, & the Sacred Dentures of Emma Street is curated by Jessica Baran.
+Thomas Lanigan-Schmidt: The True Praxis of Dotty Page, Willy Nilly & the Book of Roof, Read Daily by Savant in the Cathedral of St. Anamnesis, & the Sacred Dentures of Emma Street is organized for the Contemporary Art Museum St. Louis by Jessica Baran.